cdelorme/csideanime.com/docs/design/services/permissions-system.md

 **Banning will not be related to the permissions system at all.**  Banned members will simply be denied access to login, preventing already logged in members from performing any action.
 The easiest way to apply this check is to make the acquisition of the member part of the base controller.

+Two factors should belong to any checks in the system.
+First, whether they have the action in their list, and second is whether they own the object in question.
+For example, a member cannot perform the "delete member" action, unless it is their own member record.

 ## considerations